hrzhao76/acts-aas/ActsExaTrkXTritonBackend/README.md

 3. fix the error of "GPU instances not supported".
 01/18/2024

 Todo:
+- [x] add instructions for the compilation of the backend.
 - [ ] test the inference of the backend.
 - [ ] clean the backend code.
+- [ ] model path in the model_repo/1 folder for people without perlmutter.